-Therefore, continuous rehabilitation treatment and training are of absolute necessity.
-For example, if you are not able to bend your fingers or freely move your wrist from the front and back or up and down due to stroke, you will need to receive rehabilitation training in accordance with the symptoms.
+Therefore, continuous stroke treatment and rehabilitation training are of absolute necessity.
+For example, if you are not able to bend your fingers or freely move your wrist from the front and back or up and down due to stroke, you will need to receive stroke treatment and rehabilitation training in accordance with the symptoms.
 Movements such as continuous flexing and straightening of fingers and bending of wrist up and down are by themselves rehabilitation training.
-If you cannot move your arm from right to left or up and down, you would need training in straightening and flexing your arm.
+If you cannot move your arm from right to left or up and down, you would need stroke treatment in straightening and flexing your arm.

-First, the goals of rehabilitation treatment and training are the enhancement and maintenance of movement performance.
+First, the goals of stroke treatment and rehabilitation training are the enhancement and maintenance of movement performance.

 Rehabilitation training must be conducted every day on a continuous basis.
 Just as we exercise for our health, rehabilitation training should also be done consistently upon a fixed time schedule.
 The purpose of rehabilitation is not only for enhancing movement performance on the part of the body that has lost its function, but also for managing the body so that the conditions would not get worse.

-Second, if you do not receive rehabilitation training, you may lose all movement performance on the part of the body that has lost its function.
+Second, if you do not receive stroke treatment and rehabilitation training, you may lose all movement performance on the part of the body that has lost its function.

-Third is to return to your daily life through rehabilitation training.
+Third is to return to your daily life through stroke treatment and rehabilitation training.

 Patients suffering from stroke wish to return to their daily lives, where they can hold a cup to drink water, wash dishes, clean the room, and even further, go back to work.
 The only way to do so is through continuous rehabilitation training.